Our experts are here to help

 Yes, most regions have regulations regarding electrical safety in common areas of strata buildings.
 These regulations typically fall under the umbrella of building codes or electrical safety legislation.

-Your strata manager should be familiar with the relevant regulations and ensure regular maintenance is conducted on electrical systems in common areas.
-This may include periodic inspections and testing of emergency lighting, switchboards, and other electrical components.
+Your strata manager should know the relevant regulations like the back of their hand and ensure that regular maintenance is carried out on electrical systems in shared areas.
+This often involves periodic inspections and tests on things like emergency lighting, switchboards, and other critical electrical parts.